ismailbozan90/wow-loot-manager/README.md

 2. Add trinket with DPS values for all specs
 3. Include Champion, Heroic, and Mythic versions

+### Adding New Spec Information
+1. Use `spec-info-admin.html`
+2. Add spec with secondary stat priorities
+3. Assign off-set item or mark as "None"
+4. Ensure proper class icon URL format

 ### Styling Changes
 - Modify `styles.css` for visual customizations
 - Update color schemes, layouts, and animations
+- Adjust popup sizes and positioning

 ### Functionality Extensions
 - Add new features in `script.js`
 - Extend admin functionality in `admin.js`
+- Implement new data sources and displays

 ## 📱 Browser Compatibility